-The majority of the Group's HR activities are handled locally within the Company's operating units.
+The majority of the Group's HR activities are handled locally within the Group's divisions.
 Local units are represented by dedicated HR professionals, who ensure clear communication and coordination of efforts relating to the Company's employees.

 The HR organizations support the Company's efforts in managing talent and leadership development, work to provide clear and consistent documentation of activities, and uphold employee practices consistent with the Code of Conduct and local laws and regulations, among other tasks.